madanmx/GameSFX/README.md

 # GameSFX
 A set of python utilities for serial femtosecond crystallography data analysis.
 The required tools are Python, editors (whatever the editor you like!!) and CCP4.
 For map visualization "coot".

-Take home message: Classical computing with less mousing and more keyboarding!!!
+Take home message: Classical interactive computing with less mousing and more keyboarding!!!

 ## Part 1: Beamtime maps: Difference electron density map plotting using python programs.
 The map calculation is based on --Ren et al., 1999, Biochem. and this approach is similar to the --Elin et al., 2020, Elife and Pandey et al., Nat.
 Methods, 2021 \